JohnMama12/TaskerChat/README.md

 ## **TaskerChat**
 a Gemma 3 Based AI assistant with Piper TTS that can execute various functions.
+(Function feature based on [philschmid/gemini-samples/blob/main/examples/gemma-function-calling.ipynb](https://github.com/philschmid/gemini-samples/blob/main/examples/gemma-function-calling.ipynb)

 You can ask the Assistant help with:
  - **Mathematical functions:**
 	 - Add, Subtract and Multiply any given amount of numbers or decimals.